FarhaKousar1601/The_Joy_of_Computing_Using_python_July-dec_2024/README.md

 - **Enrollment Ends**: 05 Aug 2024
 - **Exam Registration Ends**: 16 Aug 2024
 - **Exam Date**: 02 Nov 2024 IST
-*Note: This exam date is subject to change based on seat availability.
-You can check the final exam date on your hall ticket.*

 ## Course Layout